kgisl/project-ideas/elmMIS.md

 The objective of this project is to demonstrate skills in Elm to develop a front end Single Page Application.

+Adding some Elm to your JS project - http://tech.noredink.com/post/126978281075/walkthrough-introducing-elm-to-a-js-web-app

 Elm CONSOLE ON THE Web: http://elm-lang.org/try

 Learn to build your first app  http://tech.noredink.com/post/129641182738/building-a-live-validated-signup-form-in-elm